How to Dispute a Credit Card Charge

 If you miss the credit card dispute time limit, your issuer may reject the claim.
 Once the time limit expires, the charge is considered valid, and you’re responsible for paying it.
 However, if the charge is fraudulent or unauthorized, you might still be able to resolve it by contacting your issuer directly or disputing it through other means.

-+ What is the best way to dispute a credit card charge-off? >
++ How to dispute a charge on my credit card? >

 + What happens if you falsely dispute a credit card charge? >